Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Methodology

 \subsection{Representation analyses}

-\paragraph{Representation analyses data.} To inspect the geometry of LLMs representations across layers, and how they are transformed we use data from the wiki-text-103-raw-v1 dataset \cite{merity_wikitext_2017}.
-We collect two sets of sequences: Short context (15 tokens) and long context (500-600 tokens).
+\paragraph{Dataset.} To inspect the geometry of LLM representations across layers and characterize how they are transformed, we sought a larger and more diverse dataset, since experimental control was less critical than in the interventional experiments.
+Importantly, a broader and more heterogeneous data distribution enables a more detailed characterization of the representational geometry and its variation across layers.
+Therefore, we used the wiki-text-103-raw-v1 dataset \cite{merity_wikitext_2017} to collect two sets of sequences: Short context (15 tokens) and long context (500-600 tokens).
 Each of these sets will be used both as ordered and shuffled sequences.
 Each set consists of one thousand sequences.
 We chose our dataset based on length criteria as measured by the original tokenized sequence.
 For semantic completeness we require all sequences end with the dot at the end of a sentence, thus long contexts have a slightly variable length.
-We parse the text so that the end of every sequence is " ." to keep the final token identical across sequences.
-For shuffled sequences, we remove the dot at the end of the sequence, shuffle the words, and add the dot back.
-Therefore, all used sequences end with an identical token.
-In the following, when analyzing identical tokens, we refer to the last tokens of each sequence.
-When analyzing non-identical tokens we refer to tokens that are located fourth from the end.
-Such tokens are located closely to the last tokens, but naturally vary between sequences.
+We parse the text so that the end of every sequence is ``.'' to keep the final token identical across sequences.
+For shuffled sequences, we remove the final period, shuffle the words, and then add the period back, ensuring that all sequences end with an identical token.

-\paragraph{Dimensionality analysis.} For a set of tokens in some LLM layer we measure the distribution of variance across orthogonal dimensions by using the Participation Ratio (PR):
+\paragraph{Identical vs. non-identical pilot tokens.} In the following, analyses of identical tokens refer to the final token of each sequence.
+Analyses of non-identical tokens refer to tokens located fourth from the end, which are close to the final token but naturally vary across sequences.
+We replicate the non-identical-token analysis for tokens located third from the end in the Appendix (Figs. ~\ref{fig:third_from_Normalized_PR}, ~\ref{fig:third_non_identical_correlations}), confirming that the results are not position specific.
+In the following, we refer to the inspected identical and non-identical tokens at the end of the sequence as \emph{pilot-tokens} ~\citealp{sarfati_lines_2024}.
+Their contextualized representations serve as proxies for sequence-level information.